GanAIWeb3Club/Alberta-Assistant/README.md

 ### Tools options

 - Nmap
-- nuclei: Nuclei is a fast tool for configurable targeted scanning based on templates offering massive extensibility and ease of use. https://github.com/projectdiscovery/nuclei nuclei requires go1.22 to install successfully.
-Run the following command to get the repo:
+- nuclei: Nuclei is a fast tool for configurable targeted scanning based on templates offering massive extensibility and ease of use: https://github.com/projectdiscovery/nuclei

 #### Nuclei installation